authwit/book-NigerianBizOpsBlueprint/book.md

     \item \textbf{Activate:} Execute your entry plan with proper timing
 \end{enumerate}

 \section{Choosing Your Market Entry Model}\label{sec:choosing-your-market-entry-model}

 Let me tell you about what I call the ``Forest Path Principle.''
 In Nigerian folklore, there's a saying: ``Not all paths through the forest lead to the market.''
 Similarly, not all entry models will lead to success in Nigeria.\ The key is choosing the path that best matches your resources, goals, and risk tolerance.

-Here are the main entry models and their characteristics:
+Here are the main entry models and their characteristics:\linebreak
 \vspace{1em}
 \textbf{Direct Entry}
 \begin{itemize}